smarie/develop-behind-proxy/README.md

 ### PyCharm

-Tested with Community Edition 2016.2.3:
+By default PyCharm relies on the python distribution (e.g. conda) to install the packages.
+Therefore if you configured conda, PyCharm will be able to download packages from the web.

+In addition, in order for PyCharm to be able to download its updates, it needs to be configured:
 Enable "Manual Proxy Configuration" under *File > Settings > Appearance & Behaviour > System Settings > HTTP Proxy*.
+(Tested with Community Edition 2016.2.3:)

 ## 3. Matlab